Getting the Highest VA Rating for a Back Disability

 A 40 to 60 percent thoracolumbar spine rating means that you are severely limited by your back.
 You would either have very limited range of motion or incapacitating episodes requiring bedrest at least 4 weeks in the last year.
 Individuals with these limitations will often find it difficult to find or maintain employment.

 I speak to many veterans who have one VA rating of 40 percent or higher and other smaller ratings that brings their total rating up to 70 percent or more.
-These veterans could often potentially qualify for TDIU benefits and get paid at the 100 percent level.
+These veterans could often potentially qualify for TDIU benefits and get paid at the 100 percent level because their disabilities prevent them from finding work.

 What if I have more questions about my VA claim?